Kindertransport: Policy

-On 15 November 1938, five days after the devastation of Kristallnacht, the "Night of Broken Glass", in Germany and Austria, a delegation of British, Jewish, and Quaker leaders appealed, in person, to the Prime Minister of the United Kingdom, Neville Chamberlain.
+On 15 November 1938, five days after the devastation of Kristallnacht (the "Night of Broken Glass") in Nazi Germany and annexed Austria, a delegation of British, Jewish, and Quaker leaders appealled, in person, to Neville Chamberlain, the Prime Minister of the United Kingdom.
 Among other measures, they requested that the British government permit the temporary admission of unaccompanied Jewish children, without their parents.

 The British Cabinet debated the issue the next day and subsequently prepared a bill to present to Parliament.
 The bill stated that the government would waive certain immigration requirements so as to allow the entry into Great Britain of unaccompanied children ranging from infants up to the age of 17, under a number of conditions.

 No limit upon the permitted number of refugees was ever publicly announced.
 Initially, the Jewish refugee agencies considered 5,000 as a realistic target goal.
 However, after the British Colonial Office turned down the Jewish agencies' separate request to allow the admission of 10,000 children to British-controlled Mandatory Palestine, "this number seems to have been adopted informally as an appropriate goal for Britain herself to meet."

 During the morning of 21 November 1938, before a major House of Commons debate on refugees, the Home Secretary, Sir Samuel Hoare met a large delegation representing Jewish and Quaker groups, as well as other groups, working on behalf of refugees.
 In what was described by Rose Holmes as a "watershed moment" the government accepted "the political recommendation of a coalition of voluntary agencies" but without accepting that the government had any administrative or financial responsibility.
 The groups, though considering all refugees, were allied under a non-denominational organisation called the "Movement for the Care of Children from Germany".

 This organisation was considering only the rescue of children, who would need to leave their parents behind in Germany.